 Some soldiers just want to have a person to write to and visit with.
 Though they don't always have time to email and unless they are at a F.O.B. (forward operating base), they may not have access to a computer to email their supporters.
-Most all of our soldiers appreciate some help with the following items: personal hygiene items, snacks, books, magazines, you might send them some Cd's, to listen too or DVD's, so they can watch a movie and relax.
+Most all of our soldiers appreciate some help with the following items: personal hygiene items, snacks, books, magazines, you might send them some.
 Some of you may be able to afford to send a new pair of boots, and new uniforms items.
 A uniform allowance is given to military personnel.
 However, quite often they forfeit many normal needs to cover their uniform costs.
 Most of them send their pay home to support their families.
 Please consider helping, you will enjoy visiting with the soldier you adopt, and will encourage them having your support.